 B. REGISTRATION PROCEDURES

-The Registrar’s Office administers an online registration check-in process that is available for all S.J.D. candidates who plan to be in residence during fall 2016.
-This process will be available online by no later than August 10, 2016.
+The Registrar’s Office administers an online registration check-in process that is available for all S.J.D. candidates who plan to be in residence during fall 2017.
+This process will be available online by no later than August 7, 2017.
+All continuing S.J.D. students who will be in residence during 2017-2018 must complete this online registration process by no later than September 8, 2017.
 S.J.D. students will receive an e-mail in August from the Graduate Program Office with detailed information on how to complete the online registration/check-in process.
-Please note that all new S.J.D. students must complete this online registration process by September 9, 2016; all continuing S.J.D. students who will be in residence during 2016-2017 must complete this online registration process by September 9, 2016.
+Please note that all new S.J.D. students must complete this online registration process by August 31 ,2017.
 Otherwise, a late registration penalty of $250 will be assessed.
 Please note that first-year S.J.D. students are also required to check in with the Graduate Program in person by appointment; appointment requests may be sent to firstname.lastname@example.org.

-All S.J.D. students who will not be in residence during the 2016-2017 academic year must have completed the Application for Non-Resident S.J.D.
-Status and submitted it to the Graduate Program office no later than June 30, 2016.
-This form indicates, among other things, the student’s planned activities for the coming academic year, where the student expects to be physically located, and the status for which he or she plans to register (e.g., Traveling Scholar or Leave of Absence).
+All S.J.D. students who will not be in residence during the 2017-2018 academic year must have completed the Application for Non-Resident S.J.D.
+Status and submitted it to the Graduate Program office no later than June 30, 2017.
+This form indicates, among other things, the student’s planned activities for the coming academic year, where the student expects to be physically located, and the status for which the student plans to register (e.g., Traveling Scholar or Leave of Absence).
 In order to be valid, the form must be signed by the student’s principal supervisor; in the case of students holding a non-U.S. passport who wish to be non-resident, the form must also be signed by a representative of the Harvard International Office.
 Failure to submit a properly completed form by the applicable deadline will result in the student being placed on Leave of Absence status by default.

 A. LL.M.
 WAIVER